• Skip to homepage

 Expanding the value proposition is often the choice of enterprises which want to change but are reluctant to take on the risk of creating a new value proposition.
 This design pattern still generally requires some changes to the business and operating models.
 For example, let’s say an equipment manufacturer wants to move to a machines-as-a-service model.
 As discussed in the Gartner® report, the new strategy will have ripple effects on both the business and operating models.

 1. Enterprises have to adjust their business model, for example by introducing pay-per-use models and targeting new customers who are interested in using rather than purchasing a machine.
-You can find more information on novel revenue models in the manufacturing sector in our white paper (in German only).

 2. An expanded value proposition necessitates an expanded operating model.
 That means new processes and resources, for example new partners, to enable the enterprise to realise a more individual, customer-centred approach.
 This in turn requires the enterprise to acquire new capabilities in areas like customer services, sales and accounts.